IBM/libertydiag/README.md

 ### Notes

 1. Build WAR file and Liberty package: `mvnw package`
+1. Run Liberty in the console: `mvnw liberty:run`
 1. If you'd like to run the Liberty package as a jar: `java -jar target/libertydiag.jar`
 1. Build container: `mvnw deploy`
 1. Build container with normal logging: